 This one will be on every man and his dog’s list of ‘Travel Books’ and for good reason really, it’s a bloody classic!
 Written in only 3 weeks, yep 3 weeks… it’s the story of Kerouac’s various journeys across America and the ups, downs and everything in between that occur along the way.
 There’s plenty of Jazz, drugs and adventure to go around.

-It’s also a bit of a polarising novel being hailed as one of the most important English books ever written while also simultaneously being hung ,drawn and quartered by modern critics.
-It’s the type of book that get assigned in English class which means that you’re either going to love it or hate it.
+It’s also a bit of a polarising novel being hailed as one of the most important English books ever written while also simultaneously being hung, get drawn and quartered by modern critics.
+It’s the type of book that gets assigned in English class which means that you’re either going to love it or hate it.

 For anyone who’s ever had the romantic idea of just disappearing into the sunset, this is a good place to start.
 There’s just this honest romance with the freedom of the open road, sprinkled with generous amounts of late 50’s Americana and hippie-ness.
 Bare in mind that it is a product of it’s time (1957) so many of the concepts in the story might taste a bit funny today.